Medical Service Dogs: When a Pet Becomes More Than a Companion

 Diabetes is gaining speed all over the world as well.
-While most people know that diabetics struggle with high blood sugar, many don't know they are also in danger of having their blood sugar drop very low and passing out or having a seizure as a result.
+While most people know that people with diabetes struggle with high blood sugar, many don't realize they are also in danger of having their blood sugar drop very low and passing out or having a seizure as a result.

-During a diabetic seizure or after someone passes out, the smell can usually be smelled by most humans if they smell diabetic's mouth directly.
-However, dogs can smell the faintest of faint acetone smell and can alert a diabetic that he or she has dangerously low blood sugar long BEFORE they actually get to the point of having a seizure or passing out!
+During a diabetic seizure or after someone passes out, most humans can smell the smell if they smell the diabetic's mouth directly.
+However, dogs can smell the faintest of faint acetone smell and alert a person with diabetes that they have dangerously low blood sugar long BEFORE they get to the point of having a seizure or passing out!

-After the dog alerts them, the diabetic can check their blood sugar and eat something, usually with sugar in it, and prevent the seizure or passing out from happening.
+After the dog alerts them, the person with diabetes can check their blood sugar and eat something, usually with sugar in it, and prevent the seizure or passing out from happening.

-If a dog has been specifically trained to do this, they are referred to as a diabetic assistance dog.
+Dogs that train to help people with diabetes are known as diabetic assistance dogs.
 However, many dogs seem to pick this up just by being around their favorite human!

-Dogs help keep autistic children calm down so they have fewer fits.
+Autism: Dogs help keep autistic children calm, so they have fewer fits.
 A dog can help a child with attention deficient disorder stay more focused on the task at hand.

-Dogs can sense when someone with PTSD is about to break down and re-live their trauma and intervene before this happens.
-Dogs are being used with people who have had strokes to help them make a connection to the world again.
-In some cases, dogs been credited with getting stroke survivors to talk again.
+Post Traumatic Stress Disorder: Dogs can sense when someone with PTSD is about to break down and re-live their trauma and intervene before this happens.

-Migraine alert dogs can actually alert a person before a migraine starts so they can lie down in a dark place and let it pass before it develops into a full blown migraine!
+Migraines: Migraine alert dogs can alert a person before a migraine starts so they can lie down in a dark place and let it pass before it develops into a full-blown migraine!

-There are even "infection detection dogs" who can sniff out infections.
-One dog saved his human companion by sniffing out a pulmonary valve infection in time for it to be cured!
+Infections: There are even "infection detection dogs" who can sniff out infections.
+One dog sniffed out a pulmonary valve infection on his human master in time to be cured!